 - Journalists must secure credentials before doing filming or photography on campus.
 To arrange for credentials, email firstname.lastname@example.org.

 - Portrait photography for the personal use of the subject is allowed without a permit or fee so long as all guidelines are followed.

 - Portrait photography is prohibited in and around all residential colleges and other dormitories, including interior courtyards in residential colleges.
 Please see map below.

 - Portrait photography is not permitted in Prospect House Garden or the vicinity of the University Chapel while the facilities are hosting a wedding ceremony or reception.
 Please see map below.

 - University staff may make other areas off-limits to photography based on University needs.

 - Photo parties must remain outside and in publicly accessible areas at all times.
 Restrooms and other interior spaces must not be used for dressing or other photo preparations.

-- For everyone’s safety, photo parties may not block archways or doorways.
+- Photo parties may not block archways, paths, sidewalks, roads, stairs or doorways.

-- Princeton University cannot arrange for parking or vehicle access to campus.
+- Princeton cannot arrange for parking or vehicle access to campus.